Pope backs carbon pricing to stem global warming and appeals to deniers

 “Faced with a climate emergency, we must take action accordingly, in order to avoid perpetrating a brutal act of injustice towards the poor and future generations,” he said.

-“We do not have the luxury of waiting for others to step forward, or of prioritizing short-term economic benefits.”
+“We do not have the luxury of waiting for others to step forward, or of prioritising short-term economic benefits.”

 Oil companies have come under growing pressure from investors and activists to meet the Paris goals.